SACI Founder and Director Emeritus

 In the barn of the farmhouse, which served as his studio, Jules created an art school, which he called the Studio Art Center of Tuscany.
 He ran advertisements in the New York Times encouraging people to come to Florence to study art with him.
 14 students came for a four-week session.

-In 1976, Studio Art Centers International was chartered in Delaware as a non-profit institution.
+In 1976, SACI was chartered in Delaware as a non-profit institution.
 The first Board included artists and art patrons such as Edward Lee, William Fultz, William Darr, and Clayton Hubbs.
 Later, Board members included Tony Jones, former President of the School of the Art Institute of Chicago, and landscape architect Jonna Lazarus, whose husband, Fred Lazarus, former President the Maryland Institute College of Art, has for many years been a supporter of SACI.
 Also critical to SACI’s early success was the support of Joseph McCullough, President of the Cleveland Institute of Art, who helped SACI to establish itself as a highly desirable destination for student artists.

 After nearly 20 years as SACI’s Director, Jules was succeeded in this position by SACI Dean of Students Mary Beckinsale, who was later named SACI’s first President.
 A former student at the Warburg Institute of the legendary art historian Sir Ernst Gombrich, Mary brought a number of Jules’s founding ideas to full fruition.
 She expanded SACI’s course offerings; built strong relationships with the best art schools, liberal arts colleges, and research universities in the United States, Europe, and Asia; and spearheaded the acquisition of palaces in the city’s historic center that provide studios and classrooms for SACI’s community of artists, conservators, and art historians.

-For forty years, students have come to Florence to study at SACI.
+For over forty years, students have come to Florence to study at SACI.
 At first a small atelier in Jules’s home, SACI now owns two palazzi in the heart of Florence and is known internationally as one of the world’s most distinguished art schools.
 But although SACI has changed its shape, developed programs, received accreditation, and acquired buildings, the passion that Florence awoke in the heart of the founder remains at SACI’s core and is evinced in the spirit of those who enter its small and dedicated community.
 SACI is a school for all who care deeply about art and about engaging the art of Florence, Italy and Europe.